estryker/sphero/README.markdown

 ## FEATURES:

 * An easy to use DSL that is friendly for new coders.
-Simple commands to move the ball forward, turning, and changing colors.
+Simple commands for moving the ball forward, turning, and changing colors.
-  More advanced usage includes responsive collision detection and a new keyboard control mode!
+  More advanced usage includes collision detection and a new keyboard control mode!

 ## SYNOPSIS: